-The Adapted Physical Education option is designed for advanced study about teaching physical education to handicapped individuals.
+The Adapted Physical Education option is designed for advanced study about teaching physical education to disabled individuals.
 Emphasis is given to a developmental model using assessment and programming of motor skills which lead to increased educational, social, vocational, and lifetime fitness development.
-The program combines research and clinical/field experiences to provide schools and agencies with expertise needed to improve their programs.
-A minimum of 34 graduate credits is required.
-Completion of this program will also afford the student an Ohio validation for teaching this content area.
+The program combines research and clinical/field experiences to provide schools and agencies with expertise needed to improve their program will also afford the student an Ohio validation for teaching this content area.